openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 Get the status and access mode of each replica from both the Nodes.
 Some access mode labels are NA, WO etc. **NA** means that Node is not running yet and **WO** means node has started replication after Node started running.

-## Deploy Jiva Pods with Custom Namespace
+## Deploying Jiva Pods with Custom Namespace

 Create the custom namespace if it is not existing in your cluster using the following command.